 - The .Net Framework Class Library

 - Windows Workflow Foundation (WF)

 - Windows Presentation Foundation

 - Windows Communication Foundation (WCF)

 Strong Programming Features of C#

 Although C# constructs closely follow traditional high-level languages, C and C++ and being an object-oriented programming language.
-It has strong resemblance with Java, it has numerous strong programming features that make it endearing to a number of programmers worldwide.
+It has a strong resemblance to Java; it has numerous robust programming features that make it endearing to several programmers worldwide.